 In self-coaching you are Coach and coachee in one.
 You learn different skills that help you to master different situations in life and to become clear about your desires, goals and values.
 Many people mistakenly equate this with the concept of self-help.
 But there is an essential difference: While in self-help you follow instructions and advice from other people, in self-coaching you are determined by your own personal needs. alone your inner coachhow you can better manage your life and your actions.

-So self-coaching means a high degree of personal responsibility.
-It is empowerment, to call intuitive knowledge from the subconscious into consciousness and thus embark on a journey into the self.
+So self-coaching means a high level of Personal responsibility.
+It is the enabling, to call intuitive knowledge from the subconscious into consciousness and thus embark on a journey into the self.
 The most important thing: The energy potentials of a conscious and unconscious nature are in each of us.
 In order to be able to awaken your inner coach, there are various techniques.
 With these you have the possibility to look at situations with the necessary distance and to intuitively and self-reflectively steer your life towards success.

 The coaching method goes far beyond pure self-management.
 It starts where will and discipline have their limits.
 Thereby your Personality Development full speed ahead.

-The competencies for self-coaching are already within each of us.
-The goal of coaching is to bring them out.
-So that you can use the self-coaching successful for your life, you should, however a well-developed self-awareness possess.
-First and foremost, it is important that you are a good listener to yourself and can follow your body signals.
-Coaching yourself alone means always being honest with yourself.
-This is guaranteed to not always be easy.
-There will be days when things go better and days when they go worse.
+The skills for self-coaching are already within each of us.
+The goal of the Coachings is to bring them out.
+So that you can do the self-coaching successful for your life, you should, however a well-developed self-awareness possess.
+First and foremost, it's important to be a good listener to yourself and follow your body signals.
+Coaching yourself alone, always means honest to your own person.
+That is guaranteed not always easy.
+There will be days when things go better and worse.
 All the more important is your stamina.
 Accept even worse days and don't be too hard on yourself, for example, when there is complete chaos of thoughts in your head.
 Taking these days seriously is exactly the right approach.
 If you your own harshest critic you can embrace that very thing - in a constructive way, of course.
 Turning negative voices into positive ones is the name of the game here.

 Self-coaching is considered to be a continuous process of own further development.
 It's about regular Self-reflectionthat should become almost a permanent part of your being.
 The process can look different for each person.
 Only the initial steps and impulses that start your own hero's journey are identical.